 If you’d like to know which are the best memory cards for the Sony a7 IV and how many shots you can take before hitting the buffer, then you’ve come to the right place.

-So far I’ve speed tested two CFexpress Type-A cards, 14 UHS-II and 3 UHS-I SD cards in-camera, since in-camera write speeds don’t always match what’s on the card label.
+So far I’ve speed tested 5 CFexpress Type-A cards, 14 UHS-II and 3 UHS-I memory cards in-camera to see how they perform, since in-camera write speeds don’t always match up to what’s on the card label.

 This guide should help you to find the best memory cards for your needs and also help you to avoid spending more money than you really need to.